Not all that long ago, customer support was pretty cut and dried. If people had a problem or a question, they typically had two routes to choose from:

 Omnichannel support means using all of your available channels — email, chats, social media, phone calls, and more — to provide support to your customers.
 However, these channels aren’t their own little siloes or islands.
 An omnichannel approach integrates all of your channels to provide a far more seamless and consistent customer journey.

-Omnichannel and multichannel support are often used interchangeably, but they’re actually two different things.
+Omnichannel and multichannel customer support are often used interchangeably, but they’re actually two different things.

-In contrast, omnichannel looks at all of the channels as a connected part of the whole so that customers can seamlessly move between channels without redundancies, repetition, confusion, or frustration.
+In contrast, true omnichannel support service looks at all of the channels as a connected part of the whole so that customers can seamlessly move between channels without redundancies, repetition, confusion, or frustration.

-Let’s clarify the difference between multichannel and omnichannel with an example (one you’ve probably seen or even experienced yourself several times before).
+Let’s clarify the difference between multichannel and omnichannel customer service with an example (one you’ve probably seen or even experienced yourself several times before).

 Imagine that a customer comments on a brand’s Facebook post with a question or issue.
-The brand responds with a templated comment directing the customer to their other support channels.
+The brand responds with a templated comment directing the customer to their other customer service touchpoints.

 The customer follows the link and sends a live chat — and, when doing so, needs to recap the entire problem all over again.
 After some back and forth via chat (whether it’s with a chatbot or a live support agent), they’re told someone will reach out to them via phone or email.
 When that happens?
 They start all over again — repeating the issue that they’ve explained twice already.

-That’s multichannel support.
+That’s multichannel customer service.
 It gets the job done, but each touchpoint requires that the customer starts back at square one.
-Omnichannel customer support cuts out those redundancies.
+Omnichannel customer service cuts out those redundancies.
 All of the support channels are seamlessly connected so that consumers (and agents) can move between them with all of the information and context they need.

 When that customer moves from Facebook to a live chat, the agent will already have an overview of the issue and be able to jump right in with targeted support.
 It’s far less frustrating for customers and far more efficient for businesses.